Behind Her Eyes (TV series)

-Behind Her Eyes is a British noir supernatural psychological thriller web series created by Steve Lightfoot, based on the 2017 novel of the same name by Sarah Pinborough, that premiered on Netflix on 17 February 2021.
-The limited series stars Simona Brown, Tom Bateman, Eve Hewson and Robert Aramayo.
+Behind Her Eyes is a British psychological thriller television series created by Steve Lightfoot, based on the 2017 novel of the same name by Sarah Pinborough, that premiered on Netflix on 17 February 2021.
+The limited series stars Tom Bateman, Simona Brown, Eve Hewson and Robert Aramayo.

 Synopsis

-Behind Her Eyes follows the story of Louise, a single mother, whose world is thrown off kilter when she begins an affair with her new boss, David, and matters take an even stranger turn when she’s drawn into an unlikely friendship with his wife, Adele.
-What starts as an unconventional love triangle soon becomes a dark, psychological tale of suspense and twisted revelations, as Louise finds herself caught in a dangerous web of secrets where nothing and no one is what they seem.
+Louise (Simona Brown) is a single mother who begins an affair with her new boss, David (Tom Bateman).
+Matters take a strange turn when she is drawn into an unlikely friendship with his wife, Adele (Eve Hewson).
+What starts as an unconventional love triangle soon becomes a dark, psychological tale of suspense and twisted revelations, as Louise finds herself caught in a dangerous web of secrets where nothing and no one are what they seem.